Robert P. Shumate National Public Safety and Justice Contributor to Excellence Award

 National Forum on Criminal Justice and Public Safety.

 The Member Appreciation Award

-The purpose of this annual award is to recognize outstanding contribution to the IJIS Institute by one of its member organizations.
+The purpose of this award is to recognize outstanding contribution to the IJIS Institute by one of its member organizations.
 The Award recognizes the member organization versus an individual in that organization and is presented at the Badge & Tech Benefit & Awards Dinner held in conjunction with the January IJIS Institute National Symposium.
 Candidates for the award are nominated by IJIS Institute leadership, staff, committee chairs, and represent significant contributions to information sharing through their active participation in the work and mission of the IJIS Institute.